Below are questions (and answers) we have been asked at an Open House, family meeting, via email or over the phone.

 We do not have before and after school care, although some families work together to plan play dates.

 We celebrate each child’s birthday with cake and candles.
 At Literary Luncheons, students make pizza and discuss the literature book just completed.
 During Writer’s Tea, students share blueberry pie while they read their literature papers to each other.
 Valentine’s Day begins with a breakfast and “things we love” poems.
-St. Patrick’s Day ushers in corned beef and cabbage, homemade breads, and Irish music; students take charge by decorating the tables and preparing the meal.
-We celebrate the Seder at Passover.
-On Friday afternoons, the primary grades bake different varieties of desserts for the community.
+St. Patrick’s Day ushers in corned beef and cabbage, homemade breads, and Irish music.
+Students take charge by decorating the tables and preparing the food for all celebrations including the Seder Meal at Passover.

 What schools do your students attend after they graduate?

-Plumfield graduates have enrolled in these high schools: Andover High School, Beverly High, Bishop Fenwick, Covenant Christian, Essex Technical, Malden Catholic, Manchester Essex Regional, Nazareth Academy, New Hope Tutorials, St. John’s Prep, St. Joseph Prep, and Salem High.
+Plumfield graduates have enrolled in these high schools: Andover High School, Beverly High, Bishop Fenwick, Covenant Christian, Essex Technical, Granite State Arts Academy, Malden Catholic, Manchester Essex Regional, Nazareth Academy, New Hope Tutorials, Pingree School, St. John’s Prep, St. Joseph Prep, and Salem High.

-Our graduates have gone on to excel at these colleges: Assumption College, Boston College, Bridgewater State University, Dean College, Loyola University, Northeastern University, North Shore Community College, St. Anselm’s College, Salem State University, and University of New Hampshire.
+Our graduates, after high school, have gone on to study at these colleges: Assumption College, Boston College, Bridgewater State University, Dean College, Florida State University, Harvard University, Holy Cross, Loyola University, Northeastern University, North Shore Community College, St. Anselm’s College, Salem State University, and University of New Hampshire.

 Some of our graduates have advanced degrees and are: Actors, Development Staff, Educators, Lawyers, Health Care Specialists, Nurses, Park Rangers, Program Managers, and Theater Directors.